radsystems-app/Radsystems-Studio-Docs/pages/pages.md

 	* **Record Display Field / Text**: Here you can set the text that will be displayed in each related record.
 You can set it to show the value of the record or a specific value of the table fields.
 	* **Display Icon**: According to the original settings, you can choose the icon to be displayed on each related record.
 	* **Button Color**: In the boostrap format, you can select the color of the button that gives access to the detail table view.
+### Subsection 04 - Inline Edit
+If the online editing option is enabled in the assignment of page properties, here you can specify if this option will be available for each field individually.
+* **Inline Edit**: Set to TRUE to enable inline editing of the field.
+* **Inline Edit**: Allows you to choose whether the inline edition will be based on what is configured on the Edit page or through a specific data format.
+* **UsePopoverDisplay**: Allows you to enable or disable the pop - screen for inline editing.
+* **Placement**: The option allows you to specify the position of the popover display on a inline edition.
+* **ActivateMode**: You can specify the method by which inline editing is triggered.
+* **ShowButtons**: Allows you to specify the position of the buttons that allow inline editing.